Brian-Pho/Textbook-Notes/_posts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 - Many observers think that most of the results of the FGCS project are now of historical interest only.
 The software developed did not find notable applications.
 - According to Oakley, "If the Lighthill Report of the early 1970s was paradise lost for the AI community, the Alvey Report of the early 1980s was paradise regained."

-### Chapter Twenty-Three: DARPA's Strategic Computing Program
+### Chapter 23: DARPA's Strategic Computing Program

 - DARPA should sponsor a major research and development program that would integrate efforts in all of these areas to create much more powerful computer systems.
 - At the same time, there was concern that the Japanese FGCS program could threaten U.S. leadership in computer technology.